tromp 4 months ago

 It has been going through many film festivals - but there is still limited distribution outside of China.

-esafak a day ago
+esafak 4 months ago

 A bellwether.
 I wonder if China will want to export their culture like Hollywood, or if they will be content to keep to themselves.

-• dj_gitmo a day ago
+• dj_gitmo 4 months ago

 It's mostly a business decision and I'm guessing they will try to push into new markets if they think they can get some traction.
 This may convince them that they can.
 I know that Akira convinced anime studios that there was a market outside Japan.

-• Maken a day ago
+• Maken 4 months ago

 They don't seem to have any issue selling their movies, animated series, comics and novels in other countries.
 In fact, they are being quite successful exporting their video-games recently.
 They are way more successful in their local market than abroad, but that's true for almost any cultural product.

-PaulHoule a day ago
+PaulHoule 4 months ago

 I liked the 2019 Nezha even though it came across as a bargain-basement Dreamworks movie complete with fart jokes.